ggrimes/nextflow4ms-dial/README.md

 	```bash
 	git clone https://github.com/Nextflow4Metabolomics/nextflow4ms-dial.git && cd nextflow4ms-dial
 	```
-2. Put the raw data files in `.mzML` or `.abf` format in the folder `data/raw_data/`. `.mzML` format files can be converted from other formats using the software (ProteoWizard-msConvert)[https://proteowizard.sourceforge.io/download.html], and `.abf` format files can be obtained via using the software (Reifycs Abf Converter)[https://www.reifycs.com/AbfConverter/].
+2. Remove example data, put your raw data files in `.mzML` or `.abf` format in the folder `data/raw_data/`. `.mzML` format files can be converted from other formats using the software (ProteoWizard-msConvert)[https://proteowizard.sourceforge.io/download.html], and `.abf` format files can be obtained via using the software (Reifycs Abf Converter)[https://www.reifycs.com/AbfConverter/].
 3. Put config files for MS-DIAL and MS-FLO to the `data/` folder, and name them `msdial_params.txt` and `msflo_params.ini` separately.
 Example files can be found in `functional_test/sample_data/`.
 4. Put MS1 library and MS2 library to the `data/` folder, and name them `ms1_lib.txt` and `ms2_lib.msp`.
 Example files can be found in `functional_test/sample_data/`.
 3. Run the pipeline (use "docker" as the profile when running locally, and "singularity" as the profile when running with a high-performance computing system):